-Roofing including roof space

-Repair category 2 Notes The tiles are weathered and moss covered.
-The structure has been altered to accommodate enlarged skylights.
-Documentation for these should be obtained, if available, to ensure these were carried out in accordance with appropriate standards.
+Roofing including Roof Space Repair Category 2 Notes This is an ornate covering which will require ongoing and regular maintenance.
+No view was possible of the flat roof coverings and accordingly we cannot comment on their soundness or otherwise.
+Were viewed, we noted slipped, broken and missing slates at points.
 The roof covering is now of an age where ongoing and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+The extent of liability for the external fabric of the building should be ascertained.